-Last week at a dinner party, everyone realized they had one thing in common: when we were young, people had predicted great things for us.
+Last week at a dinner party,1This happens roughly once a year, and when it does, I make sure to write about it everyone realized they had one thing in common: when we were young, people had predicted great things for us.
 And then… we’d petered out, only to become normal, disappointing adults.
 Why?

 We can pick up a few clues from How Children Succeed by Paul Tough:

 - Being praised for effort rather than intelligence leads to long-term success.
 As Carol Dweck shows in Mindset: The New Psychology of Success, being complimented for your effort is much better than being complimented on your intelligence.
 When children are complimented for their intelligence, they learn that failure = stupidity.
 They learn to not venture outside of their comfort zone, and not to push themselves, because they believe that intelligence is not only a fixed attribute, but a crucial part of their identity.
 On the other hand, being complimented on your effort teaches you a mutable mindset.
 Failing doesn’t mean that you’re stupid, it just means that you have to try harder.If you’re a child prodigy, you’re probably hearing about how smart you are, not about how hard you’ve tried.
 While it may be true that prodigies don’t have to try as hard as other children, this reinforces the dangerous idea that failure means that you’re dumb.
 It’s not.
 It just means that you failed.
 What counts is whether or not you get back up, learn from your mistakes, and try again.